patience4711/RPI-APS-inverters/README.md

 ## CHANGELOG
 **version RPI-ECU-v2_9**  23 june 2022  upgrade archive
-- added some http requests ( trigger polling and retrieve data)
+- added a http requests to retrieve inverter data
 - changed the main page (now a clickable list of all inverters and data)
 - repaired a bug in the inverters administration (delete process)